-Obesity is associated with over 230 complications including a wide range of chronic diseases and health conditions such high blood pressure, type 2 diabetes, heart disease, high cholesterol, and more.
+Obesity is associated with over 230 complications including a wide range of chronic diseases and health conditions such high blood pressure, type 2 diabetes, heart disease, high cholesterol, chronic and end stage kidney disease, and more.
 These diseases, combined with obesity, can lead people to have poor health, poor quality of life, disability, and even premature death.
-However, these complications and conditions can be prevented or improved by weight loss.
+However, these complications and conditions can be prevented or improved by achieving a healthy weight.

-- The Health Effects of Overweight & Obesity This CDC webpage lists some of the common health conditions associated with obesity. - Health Risks of Being Overweight This webpage from the NIDDK discusses the links between excess weight and many health conditions. - The Impact of Obesity on Body and Health This webpage from the American Society for Metabolic and Bariatric Surgery discusses the impact that obesity can have on the body. - Quantifying the Sex-Race/Ethnicity-Specific Burden of Obesity on Incident Diabetes Mellitus in the United States, 2001 to 2016: MESA and NHANES - Data from MESA (2000-17) and NHANES (2001-16) reported that US adults with obesity were ~3x more likely to develop T2DM than those without obesity and 40% of new-onset was directly attributable to obesity.
+- The Health Effects of Overweight & Obesity This CDC webpage lists some of the common health conditions associated with obesity. - Health Risks of Being Overweight This webpage from the NIDDK discusses the links between excess weight and many health conditions. - The Impact of Obesity on Body and Health This webpage from the American Society for Metabolic and Bariatric Surgery discusses the impact that obesity can have on the body. - Quantifying the Sex-Race/Ethnicity-Specific Burden of Obesity on Incident Diabetes Mellitus in the United States, 2001 to 2016: MESA and NHANES Data from MESA (2000-17) and NHANES (2001-16) reported that US adults with obesity were ~3x more likely to develop T2DM than those without obesity and 40% of new-onset was directly attributable to obesity.